 First let me explain the real difference between WordPress.org and the other solutions I've mentioned above.
 WordPress.org costs the same - it's Free.
 You can download it for free because it's open source.
 However, you then have to have a place to host it.

 There are many different places where you can host your new WordPress.org site, but let me remind you, you get what you pay for.
 If you want cheap service then pay for cheap hosting at some place like GoDaddy or HostGator (don't get me started on them, that's another article for another time.
 I'll just say my clients and I have a lot of headaches because of these hosting companies - this is why I do my own hosting.)

 I offer hosting (You can see the current pricing and everything that's included with this service here).
 You have all the responsibility of taking care of your site, but your hosting, backups, email, etc. are all taken care of by me or one of my developers.

-If you want me to take care of the hosting, updates, security, and stability of your WordPress site, then the cost is $29.95/month.
-That’s about the same cost you pay for those other site’s business plan, which you’ll eventually need anyway.
-But, they stop there, because that’s where their limits lie.
-They just can’t scale much further.
+If you want me to take care of the hosting, updates, security, and stability of your WordPress site, I can do that for about the same cost you pay for those other site's business plan, which you'll eventually need anyway.
+But, they stop there, because that's where their limits lie.
+They just can't scale much further.

 You may say that those other sites make it really easy to build your website with drag and drop features, you don't have to know any code, etc. That's true.